The Adolph “Bud” Herseth Scholarship

 Repertoire requirements:

-1. First movement of a sonata by Haydn, Mozart, Beethoven, or Schubert.
+1. First movement of a sonata by Haydn, Mozart, Beethoven, or Schubert (excerpts are fine).

-2. One or two additional pieces from piano literature of these eras:
+2. One additional piece from piano literature of these eras:

 • Baroque